imskojs/libra/README.md

   * Global currency, financial infrastructure should be governed as a public good.
   * uphold the inegrity of the current ecosystem (non-destructive)

+## Introducing Libra

+* Libra is a *global currency* and *financial infrastructure*.

+* Libra is *backed by a reserve of aseets* -> Intrinsic value.
+  * Bank deposits, short-term government securities for every libra that is created.

+* Libra is governed by *Libra Association*.

+* Value will remain stable.

+* HQ in Geneva, Switzerland.

+* Target launch first half of 2020.
+Target members 100.

+* Star with permissioned blockchain. "ambition" is to become permissionless.
+Bottleneck, permissionless do not scale.
+Transition planned within 5 years of public launch of the libra.

+* Permisonless or not, Libra Blockchain will be public.